mperejda/jekyll-now/_posts/2014-11-3-process-flow.md

 Becoming a master is challenging.

-I'm starting to understand the fundamental building blocks that make up simple programs, web apps, and anything else programmable.

 Once you know what tools you will need, time to start work.
-The only way to get better at hammering nails is to hammer nails.
+The only way to get better at your craft is through deliberate practice.

 The skills craftsman has many tools and must master them all to become competent.
 I argue the amateur developer has the same challenge as the apprentice learning blacksmithing.